axx8676/PLCnext-file-swap/README.md

 After you enter this command, a password will be requested.
 Enter the password for admin, found on the front of the PLC.
 The progress of the transfer will be shown.
 Once it is complete, you can move on to the `Performing the Swap` step.

-<h3> Uploading manually via SFTP </h3>
+<h3> Uploading via SFTP </h3>

 Open your SFTP client and connect to the PLC.
-Ensure the SD card is in the PLC. navigate to the `PCWE` folder on your local machine.
+Ensure the SD card is in the PLC.
+Navigate to the `PCWE` folder on your local machine.
 Then, open `/media/rfs/externalsd/upperdir/opt/plcnext/projects` on the PLC.
 Copy the `PCWE` folder on your local machine to the PLC.

 ![image](https://github.com/user-attachments/assets/2160f333-6976-415b-9ce3-d31bd278ab79)